 Bale size and length

-It is important to know the length of bales you will be using before finalising the dimensions of foundations, wall plate, roof plate, etc. Bales can vary a lot in length, from supplier to supplier and within each load, since whether or not the straw is picked up uniformly as it is baled depends on the skill of the tractor driver and the evenness of the field.
+It is important to know the length of bales you will be using before finalising the dimensions of foundations, wall plate, roof plate, etc. Bales can vary in length, from supplier to supplier and within each load, since whether or not the straw is picked up uniformly as it is baled depends on the skill of the tractor driver and the evenness of the field.

 In practice, relying on the farmer to tell you the length of bales is not a good option, as you are unlikely to get an accurate picture.
 Besides which, you will need to satisfy yourself that the straw is baled dry, and kept dry while in transit and storage.
 It is far better to look at the bales once they’re harvested and determine the average length of bale at the same time.
 The best way of doing this is to pick 10 bales at random and lay them tightly end to end.
 Measure the whole and divide by ten to find the average.
 Now you have to bear in mind that when you use these for building, you will dress them first and this will normally reduce the average length by 30-40mm.
 So a bale that measures on average 1.1m (43”) is likely to end up as only 1.06m (41”)